 When I pulled into Warren’s driveway that afternoon, the garage door was up and I could see it’d been converted into a sort of makeshift office.
-Wallace was seated at a computer.
+Warren was seated at a computer.
 As I walked up, he stood and came forward to introduce himself.
 He was a middle-aged guy, white with a ruddy face, still sporting a good mane of hair, but with a slight paunch about the waist.
 He was wearing a polo shirt and khakis, looking like he should have a putter in his hands.

 A strange animal skin lay across a chair near his desk.
 “So, this is it?”
 I asked.
 It was clearly a real animal hide, but the markings were unlike anything I had seen—tan with deep, black stripes across the back.

 Warren said he’d found the pelt at a garage sale in Fallbrook.
 The elderly woman who owned it had no idea what it was.
 She herself had bought it at a garage sale some 30 years before, in Boston.
 She and Warren settled on $5 and a hand-written receipt of sale.

 It took about two weeks of Internet hunting before Warren convinced himself it was the pelt of a Tasmanian tiger, a marsupial carnivore thought to have been driven extinct by hunting and loss of habitat.
 Although the Tasmanian tiger looked somewhat like a dog, it was not related in any way to canines or tigers.
 It represented an evolutionary dead-end.
 The last known member of the species died in captivity in 1936.